perturbing/vasil-tests/inline-datums-cip-32.md

 $ cardano-cli transaction  txid  --tx-body-file tx.body
 50d14e8624aada75fc2661b903ada2ef53e31c3ac63f4aedfcf96a4d375434fb
 ```
-Lastly we look at the address `key1.addr` to see if the transaction was succesful
+Lastly, we look at the address `key1.addr` to see if the transaction was successful
 ```
 cardano-cli query utxo --address $(cat key1.addr) --testnet-magic 9
                            TxHash                                 TxIx        Amount
 --------------------------------------------------------------------------------------
 50d14e8624aada75fc2661b903ada2ef53e31c3ac63f4aedfcf96a4d375434fb     0        49708159 lovelace + TxOutDatumNone
 ```
-In this example we used an inline datum for a plutusV2 script, older plutusV1 scripts also support this.
+In this example, we used an inline datum for a plutusV2 script, older plutusV1 scripts also support this.